 Medical malpractice cases are generally complex.
 Doctors, hospitals, insurance companies., and attorneys aggressively defend these cases, so a patient and their attorney must build a strong case, proving each of the following four elements:

-In medical malpractice cases, duty refers to the doctor’s obligation to provide a certain standard of care to his or her patient.
-When a doctor-patient relationship exists, a duty is imposed on the doctor to properly treat the patient.
+In medical malpractice cases, duty refers to the doctor’s obligation to provide a certain standard of care to their patient.
+When a doctor-patient relationship exists, a duty is imposed on the doctor to treat the patient properly.

-A patient and his or her attorney will then need to show that the medical professional’s breach of the proper standard of care directly caused the patient’s injuries.
+A patient and their attorney will then need to show that the medical professional’s breach of the proper standard of care directly caused the patient’s injuries.
 Causation is often disputed in a medical malpractice case.
-The defendant may admit they breached the standard of care but try to avoid responsibility for the injury by attempting to show the injuries were caused by an element other than the breach.
+The defendant may admit they breached the standard of care but try to avoid responsibility for the injury by showing the injuries were caused by an element other than the breach.
 Again, expert witness testimony typically proves causation in these cases.

-The last element needed in a successful medical malpractice claim is damages.
+The last element needed in a successful medical malpractice claim damage.
 The patient and their lawyer must show the nature and extent of the damages caused by the patient’s injuries.
 Accurately assessing past and future damages will ensure the patient received full and fair compensation for their losses.